Bank of New York Mellon v. Realogy Corp.

 Bank of New York Mellon v.
 Realogy Corporation, 2008 WL 5259732, is a case that was decided in Delaware's Court of Chancery in 2008.
 The court held that a company's proposed debt exchange offer was not permissible under the terms of the documents governing the company's debt.
 The case is frequently referenced in banking law and is used in several law school case books.

 Facts

-Realogy Corporation had several outstanding debts and sought to refinance many of its debt notes by offering to exchange the notes for term loans under a new $500 million term loan facility.
+Realogy had several outstanding debts and sought to refinance many of its debt notes by offering to exchange the notes for term loans under a new $500 million term loan facility.
 The new term loans would be issued under the credit facility and would be secured by a second lien on almost all of Realogy's assets.

 Because the new term loans were to be secured by second liens under the credit facility, the proposed exchange offer would have allowed the "Senior Fixed Notes" to effectively become senior to the "Senior Toggle Notes" and the "Senior Subordinated Notes" to "leapfrog" in priority over the Senior Toggle Notes.

 The trustee under the indenture sued Realogy on behalf of holders of the Senior Toggle Notes, arguing that the exchange offer breached the indenture.